weswinder/hubot-huddle-alarm/README.md

 `hubot create standup hh:mm` - Creates a standup at hh:mm (UTC) every weekday for this room

+`hubot create standup hh:mm at room/url` - Creates a standup at hh:mm (UTC) every weekday for this chat room with a reminder for a physical room or url

 `hubot create standup hh:mm UTC+2` - As above, with a shift to account for UTC offset

 `hubot list standups` - See all standups for this room